-New Mexico's chile craze has spread way beyond the boundaries of our state.
-Last year, it was possible to buy roasted Hatch green chile at more than 40 venues across southern California—from Santa Barbara to San Diego and all points in between.
+New Mexico’s chile craze has spread way beyond the boundaries of our state.
+It’s possible to buy roasted Hatch green chile all over the country now.
 This fall, if you happen to be in Flemington, N.J., you can buy our agricultural treasure at the local ShopRite, which hosts its first ever “Hatch Chili Pepper Roasting Festival.”
-And other states are making sure their residents have a chance to buy freshly roasted green chile from New Mexico, too
+And other states are making sure their residents have a chance to buy freshly roasted green chile from New Mexico, too.

 Why is New Mexico’s green chile so revered?
 It goes well beyond the sweetness of the flavor and the intensity of the heat.
 It has something to do with the growing conditions in the Hatch Valley of southern New Mexico, where the green chile pepper was cultivated at New Mexico State University.
 Arguably the chile capital of the world, Hatch provides the perfect chile storm, a combination of hot days, cool nights and high elevation—coupled with fertile volcanic soil – creating the ultimate chile-growing conditions.
 This chile has become so popular that it’s now imperative to check the labels of chile that you purchase to make sure it reads “Hatch,” because so many vendors are misrepresenting the chile they sell from Mexico and Texas as the real deal.